Cambridge-ICCS/ss23-hf-code/README.md

-# ICCS Summer School '23: Introduction Hugging Face -- Model code
+# ICCS Summer School '23: Introduction to Hugging Face -- Model code
 This repository stores a simple Python script which trains a Pytorch model (adapted from an example in https://github.com/pytorch/examples/tree/7f7c222b355abd19ba03a7d4ba90f1092973cdbc).